Woulda, coulda, shoulda.

 5. Not Tracking Your Everyday Purchases

-If you’re spending $10 a day on anything – your favorite coffee or lunch – those small purchases add up to $300 per month.
+If you’re spending $10 a day on anything – your favorite coffee or lunch – those small purchases cost you $300 per month.

-Talk about death by a thousand financial cuts.
+Talk about damage by a thousand financial cuts.

 Think about all the money you’ll save, the financial goals you’ll reach, and the peace of mind you’ll finally get.